sudecakmak/Maze-Game/README.md

 - Arrow keys on the keyboard or WASD are used to perform player moves.
 - The program works for different mazes.
 - There may be a dead end in the maze.
 However, there be at least one exit in the maze.
 - There will be n monsters in different parts of the maze.
-When the monsters are reached, the game should start again.
+When the monsters are reached, the game start again.
 - There are m pieces of gold in the maze and the collected gold is counted.
 At the end of the game, the number of collected gold is shown to the user.
 - All moves made are saved in a file.